KumoCorp/kumomta/docs/changelog/main.md

 * Running `validate-shaping` without passing any files to validate would report `OK` instead of telling you that you should have passed one or more file names.

+* Some messages could sometimes get delayed slightly longer than intended when using TimerWheels (the default) when moving from the scheduled queue to the ready queue.